sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

-Sphinx-Gallery automatically generates Jupyter notebooks for any examples built with the gallery. `Binder <http://mybinder.org>`_ makes it possible to create interactive GitHub repositories connect to cloud resources.
+Sphinx-Gallery automatically generates Jupyter notebooks for any examples built with the gallery. `Binder <http://mybinder.org>`_ makes it possible to create interactive GitHub repositories that connect to cloud resources.

 If you host your documentation on a GitHub repository, it is possible to auto-generate a Binder link for each notebook.
 Clicking this link will take users to a live version of the Jupyter notebook where they may